Transferring years of experience to the data cable market

 1. Structured cabling

-High volumes of data required today has in turn resulted in additional performance considerations, such as managing the increase in electrical interference.
-When implementing large infrastructures installers choose to bundle data, however this could impact the level of noise a cable can experience.
+High volumes of data required today have, in turn, resulted in additional performance considerations, such as managing the increase in electrical interference.
+When implementing large infrastructures, installers choose to bundle data.
+However, this could impact the level of noise a cable can experience.

 Signal interference failures are caused by the cable conductor being exposed to electrical charge from its surroundings.
 For example, this could be from a neighbouring cable within the bundle.
 One way of minimising this is using a high-quality shielded cable to reflect interferences back down the channel or to ground.